 Remote Tibetan mothers have a 1 in 15 chance of dying in pregnancy or delivery -- 3 x riskier than a US soldier in Afghanistan.
-Most births are unattended.
+Births are unattended.
 1 in 5 children die before the age of 2.
-The reason is lack of access to quality care.
-Surmang Clinic has reduced infant and maternal mortality to zero.
-This project will support and expand that work, by increasing access to quality care and end or significantly decrease infant and maternal mortality through attended births.
+There is no access to quality care.
+Surmang has reduced mat. mortality to 0.
+We'll extend that to 4 PH partner townships.
+The project has 2 parts: 1) Surmang clinic's 2 doctors & 40 Community Health Workers.
+2) partnership with the Yushu PH system.
+Here we train 40 doctors & 50 Village Health Workers.

 What is the issue, problem, or challenge?

 Yushu is part of the "ultra-poor" region of China.
 Far from China's economic miracle, Tibetan farmers and nomads earn less that US15 cents/day.
-With little access to healthcare and poorly trained providers where there is help, they have have world-record high diseases such as TB, hepatitis, upper GI, and upper respiratory ailments.
-Chief among these are maternal and infant mortality.
-Here a woman has a 1 in 15 chance of dying before delivery, 3x riskier than a US soldier in Afghanistan.
+With little access to healthcare and poorly trained providers where there is help, they have have world-record high diseases; but none are as threatening as infant and maternal mortality.
+The fabric of Tibetan culture is held together by the health or lack of it, among mothers and babies.

 How will this project solve this problem?